-- the organization of the source code into files (e.g., file names including case, file contents, etc.); - data formats for program input and output; - user-interfaces (UIs) (e.g., command line or graphical); and - application programming interfaces (APIs).
+- the organization of the source code into files (e.g., file names including case, file contents, etc.);

+- data formats for program input and output;

+- user-interface behavior; and

+- programming interfaces.

 It is absolutely critical that all of these specifications be met exactly by the submitted code.
-Failure to meet all specifications exactly will likely prevent the marker from fully testing (i.e., compiling, linking, running, and testing) the submitted code.
-If the submitted code cannot be fully tested (or cannot be tested at all), marks will be deducted accordingly, and the penalty will likely be very significant (e.g., the penalty could easily result in a failing grade).
+Failure to meet all specifications exactly will likely prevent the marker from fully testing (i.e., compiling, linking, and running) the submitted code.
+If the submitted code cannot be fully tested (or cannot be tested at all), marks will be deducted accordingly, and the penalty may potentially be very significant (e.g., the penalty could easily result in a failing grade).